 Pact uses 100% post-consumer recycled paperboard and cardboard boxes, as well as biodegradable plastic Polybags that may be recyclable at your local grocery store.
 They also offer the option to offset the carbon footprint associated with your shipment at check out, so look out for that when completing your order.

 If you are looking for something to do with your old clothes, they’ve also started a clothing donation program in partnership with Give Back Box, where you can donate your gently used clothing (of any brand) using a pre-paid label.

-Also featured as one of our favorite brands for eco-friendly tees, pyjamas and all-around affordable ethical fashion, KOTN also offers a great selection of nontoxic underwear for both men and women.
+Also featured as one of our favorite brands for eco-friendly tees, pajamas, and all-around affordable ethical fashion, KOTN also offers a great selection of nontoxic underwear for both men and women.
 Their selection is available in some lovely colors too and ranges in sizes up to XXL for men and women.

-Kotn's Materials and fabrics
+Kotn's — materials and fabrics

 KOTN uses sustainably sourced premium Egyptian cotton and their fabric is certified OEKO-TEX® non-toxic, ensuring that each component, from the fibers, and trims, to the dyes used are not harmful to our health.
 Their underwear also contains a bit of spandex for stretch.

-KOTN only sources its cotton directly from farmers and ensures that all of their garments are ethically made in Egypt and Portugal where factory employees are paid fair wages and work in safe conditions, with opportunities to create a career for themselves.
+KOTN only sources its cotton directly from farmers and ensures that all of its garments are ethically made in Egypt and Portugal where factory employees are paid fair wages and work in safe conditions, with opportunities to create a career for themselves.

-Kotn's Corporate responsibility
+Kotn's — corporate responsibility

 A B Corp, KOTN also invests in the communities in which they work.
 So far, the brand has successfully built and is now operating 7 new schools in rural areas of Egypt.
 They’ve also successfully funded several other social impact projects including providing financial and other resources to smallholder farmers and impoverished communities.
 Within the next 5 years, they’ve committed to making 100% of their natural fibres certified organic.